shanepadgett/unified-frontend/ai_memories/implementation-plan.md

 ### State Management
 - Use local state for UI-specific concerns
-- Use Apollo Client/GraphQL for shared data
+- Use API clients for data fetching
 - Document state transitions and side effects

 ## Styling Guidelines